Heatmap: A Glance At Its History, Adoption, and Evolution (With Industry Examples)

 QSR Industry Using Geo Heatmap

-The red spots indicate a high presence of Carl’s Jr restaurants, whereas, the green spots indicate lower presence.
-Having such data presented to marketers enable them to make comparisons without revisiting their data repository again and again, and speeds up analysis and decision making process.
+The red spots indicate a high volume of Carl’s Jr restaurants in closer proximity, whereas, the green spots indicate regions with fewer Carl’s Jr restaurants.
+Having such data presented to marketers enables them to make comparisons without revisiting their data repository again and again, and speeds up analysis and decision making.

 Financial Services Industry Using Heatmap